 Title and Organization:

-Dr. Griffin Myers is cofounder and chief medical officer of Oak Street Health, an organization of value-based primary care centers serving adults on Medicare and Medicaid in medically underserved communities.
+Dr. Griffin Myers, M.D., M.B.A. is co-founder and chief medical officer of Oak Street Health (NYSE:OSH), an organization of value-based primary care centers serving adults on Medicare and Medicaid in medically underserved communities.
 As a board-certified physician responsible for the excellence of healthcare delivery at Oak Street Health, Griffin has built the medical group and helped to develop the innovative care model at Oak Street.
 Additionally, he has successfully guided the company’s expansion into new markets and today explores additional partnerships to broaden the company’s reach and impact.
 Prior to Oak Street Health, Griffin was a clinical fellow at Harvard Medical School, where he completed his residency in emergency medicine at the Brigham and Women’s and Massachusetts General Hospitals.
-Prior to that, he worked as a project leader at The Boston Consulting Group.
-He earned his bachelor’s degree in chemistry at Davidson College, his MBA from the University of Chicago Booth School of Business, and his MD from the University of Chicago Pritzker School of Medicine.
-He is a diplomate of the American Board of Emergency Medicine and an adjunct instructor of emergency medicine at Northwestern University’s Feinberg School of Medicine.
-Dr. Myers is a fellow at Doximity, a regular contributor and thought leader for the New England Journal of Medicine Catalyst, and a 2017 Presidential Leadership Scholar.
-He lives in Jackson, Wyoming.
+Before that, he worked as a project leader at The Boston Consulting Group.
+Griffin is a 2017 Presidential Leadership Scholar and a Young Global Leader at the World Economic Forum.
+He earned his bachelor’s degree in chemistry at Davidson College, his M.B.A. from the University of Chicago Booth School of Business, and his M.D. from the University of Chicago Pritzker School of Medicine.
+He is a diplomate of the American Board of Emergency Medicine, a research associate at Harvard Medical School, an adjunct instructor of emergency medicine at Northwestern University’s Feinberg School of Medicine, and an adjunct lecturer at Northwestern University's Kellogg School of Management.
+He splits his time between New York City and Jackson, Wyoming.
 Griffin is a Fellow of the fourth class of the Health Innovators Fellowship and a member of the Aspen Global Leadership Network.